All Products

 object_name = 'exampledir/exampleobject.txt'

-# Specify the string that you want to upload.
+# Set the string to upload.

 content = 'a novel'